Snowflake-Labs/emerging-solutions-toolbox/framework-forecast-model-builder/README.md

    GRANT USAGE ON FUTURE MODELS IN SCHEMA <SOLUTION_DB>.<PROJECT_SCHEMA> TO ROLE <role>;
    ```
 3. In **Cell 1** of the deployment notebook, specify an existing warehouse, database, schema, and stage for the four user constants. **Run Cell 1**.
-4. In **Cell 2**, open the code and comment out this line near the bottom:
+4. In **Cell 2**, unhide the code using the dropdown in the upper right corner of the cell and comment out this single line near the bottom:
    ```python
    session.sql(create_schema_sql).collect()
    ```